MelissaData/MelissaUpdater/README.md

-﻿# Melissa Updater
+# Melissa Updater
-This is a CLI application allowing the user to update their Melissa applications/data.
+This is a CLI application allowing the user to update their Melissa applications/data utilizing the Melissa Releases API.

+For more information on the Melissa Releases API, please see: <https://docs.melissa.com/cloud-api/melissa-releases/melissa-releases-index.html>

+For more information on the Melissa Updater, please see: <https://docs.melissa.com/software/melissa-updater/melissa-updater-index.html>

 ## Table of Contents
 - [Requirements](#requirements)